Fabio Capello: Style of play

-Regarded as one of the best Italian players of his generation, Capello was a talented, dynamic, energetic, and tactically intelligent holding midfielder, with a good positional sense and excellent intuition.
-He could read the play well and was strong both in the air and in the tackle, in spite of his lack of notable height and unorthodox physique.
-He usually played in the centre of the pitch, however, where he operated as a deep-lying playmaker in midfield, due to his outstanding technique and vision, which enabled him to orchestrate his team's attacking moves or create chances for teammates, and was an excellent passer of the ball with both feet.
+Regarded as one of the most influential Italian players of his generation, Capello was a tactically intelligent holding midfielder, with a positional sense and intuition.He usually played in the centre of the pitch, however, where he operated as a deep-lying playmaker in midfield, due to his technique and vision, which enabled him to orchestrate his team's attacking moves or create chances for teammates, and was a passer of the ball with both feet.
 In spite of his playing role, he was an offensive-minded midfielder.
 Indeed, going forward he was also equally effective as he was creatively and defensively, and possessed an eye for goal from midfield, due to his powerful and accurate shot, as well as his ability at penalty kicks.
 His offensive movement and ability to make late runs into the area from behind also made him an offensive threat, but at the same time he lacked pace, and was notorious for not being particularly hard-working.